naeemchy/laravel-sanctum-api/README.md

 ## Database Migration and Seed:

 Run following command to prepare the Database:
-`php artisan migrate:fresh --seed`
+`php artisan migrate`

 or,
-import `laragigs.sql` (which are provided in the root directory in this project source code) database in your local machine
+import `laravel-sanctum-api.sql` (which are provided in the root directory in this project source code) database in your local machine

 ## About Laravel